Meet our Governors

 Throughout the morning visit I didn’t hear an adult need to raise their voice or speak firmly to a child".

-"It was a pleasure to attend a meeting of the school council on Monday 3rd March.
+"It was a pleasure to attend a meeting of the school council on Monday 7th September.
 The children discussed issues of concern to the school with interest and focus.
 They listened carefully to what each other had to say and made very relevant responses.
-The meeting was chaired very ably by Calum Porthouse - I think that he could be a future chair of governors at Broughton Moor.